gazebosim/gz-sim/tutorials/levels.md

 ### <performer>

-\note See Dynamic performers, the next section, for information about specifying performers without using the SDF `<performer>` tag.
+\note See Runtime performers, the next section, for information about specifying performers without using the SDF `<performer>` tag.

 The `<performer>` tag contains a reference to the performer entity (most likely a model).
 The `<ref>` tag designates the name of the performer entity.
 It is